jiasong18/Ant-Media-Server-Wiki/Kafka,-Logstash,-Elasticsearch-ve-Grafana-Installation.md

 ams-webrtc-stats
 kafka-webrtc-tester-stats
 ```
-#Using Kafka Consumer
+* Using Kafka Consumer

 `/opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server 192.168.1.230:9092 --topic ams-instance-stats --from-beginning`

-#Ant Media Server Kafka settings
+#### Ant Media Server Kafka settings

-If you want to monitor AMS, you need to define specify IP address and Kafka port in AMS/conf/red5.properties file.
+If you want to monitor AMS, you need to define specify IP address and Kafka port in AMS_INSTALLTION_DIR/conf/red5.properties file.

 Open the following line with editor